Fushigi Yûgi: Others

-Tetsuya is a calm, level-headed, and selfless college student and friend.
-He is usually seen with shades on.
-He is close friends with Keisuke Yuki.
+A calm, level-headed, and selfless college student and friend.
+He is usually seen with shades on, and is close friends with Keisuke Yuki.
 Tetsuya takes turns with Keisuke in reading the Universe of the Four Gods.
 During the times Miaka is in danger in the book, Tetsuya takes over reading in order for it to be easier for Keisuke.
 Tetsuya also helps Keisuke in his investigation of the Universe of the Four Gods.
 Tetsuya falls in love with Yui Hongo while reading the book and eventually gets together with her.